Rubber Basketball Flooring vs. Traditional Wood: Which is Better?

 4. Are there any downsides to rubber and wood flooring?

-Both types of flooring come with some downsides:
+Both flooring types come with certain drawbacks:

 5. Which flooring is better for a gym?